 In 2015, I had the privilege of co-chairing Colorado’s first LGBTQ+ Law Institute, a two-day seminar for attorneys whose practices include LGBTQ+ issues.
 Some of the topics covered were the fall of DOMA, the groundbreaking Edie Windsor case, employment discrimination, estate planning, and immigration issues unique to the LGBTQ+ community.

 Obergefell v.
 Hodges

 On June 26, 2015, the U.S. Supreme Court issued its opinion in Obergefell v.
 Hodges, holding that same-sex married couples are entitled to equal protection under the law and, therefore, these marriages must be recognized nationwide.
 This ruling effectively nullified all state laws banning same-sex marriage.

 After the Obergefell v.
 Hodges decision, same-sex couples have the same spousal rights that opposite-sex couples have, such as:

 Couples Should Still Be Proactive

-Simply because states must now recognize marriage does not mean couples do not have to take control of their death and incapacity planning, and clearly state their wishes in enforceable legal documents.
+Simply because states now recognize marriage does not mean couples do not have to take control of their death and incapacity planning and clearly state their wishes in enforceable legal documents.
 All the reasons for proactive estate planning apply just as much to unmarried couples and same-sex married couples as they do to opposite-sex married couples:

-While same-sex married couples are now entitled to equal protection under the laws of every state, the efficacy of those laws in ensuring dignity in disability and death, and orderly and structured distribution of property after death is very limited for all couples.
-Families should always take control of their planning and leave as little to state law interpretation as possible.
-That is best done through careful estate planning with an attorney who is familiar and comfortable with LGBT estate planning.
+While same-sex married couples are now entitled to equal protection under every state’s laws, the efficacy of those laws in ensuring dignity during incapacity, and orderly and structured property distribution after death is still limited for all couples.
+Families should always take control of their planning and leave as little to state law interpretation as possible, which is best accomplished through careful estate planning with an attorney who is familiar and comfortable with LGBTQ+ estate planning.